mono/md-website/developers/building-monodevelop.md

     cd main/build/MacOSX

-From here, build the MonoDevelop.app or a zipped version using `make MonoDevelop.app` or `make MonoDevelop.app.zip` respectively.
+From here, build the MonoDevelop.app using `make app`.
 You can then build the .dmg using the `./make-dmg-bundle.sh` script.
 To include addins from extras, manually copy their build directories into the MonoDevelop.app directory, e.g.

     cp -r ../../../extras/MonoDevelop.AspNet.Mvc/build/* MonoDevelop.app/Contents/MacOS/lib/monodevelop/AddIns/MonoDevelop.AspNet.Mvc/